 Figure 2: AKVIS ArtWork 9 interface

-The AKVIS ArtWork 9 interface is explained below -- each area corresponds to an area marked in Figure 2
+- The AKVIS ArtWork 9 interface is explained below.
+Each description corresponds to an area marked in Figure 2, above:

-- Tools: Here you can access the following selection tools:
+- Here you can access the following selection tools:

 - Eraser is used to erase the guiding lines, either partially or completely.